 What Is Individual Therapy?

-Individual therapy involves one-person meeting with a trained and licensed mental health professional and talking about what is bothering them.
-It provides a safe and trusting environment, for people to express their feelings or beliefs, process influential or painful memories, gain understanding about their emotional world, themselves and how they interact with others, identify and change unhelpful ingrained ways of thinking or behaviors, and generally, move toward desired goals.
+Therapy provides a safe and trusting environment for people to express their feelings or beliefs, process influential or painful memories, gain understanding about their emotional world, themselves and how they interact with others, identify and change unhelpful ingrained ways of thinking or behaviors, and generally, move toward desired goals.

 What Happens In Individual Therapy?